anuragc0des/BharatAi/README.md

 This prototype is a working version of BharatAI built for a hackathon demo.
 It includes:

 - User authentication and protected routes
-- User profile collection for Indian citizens
+- User profile collection for Indian citizens (Read-only Dashboard + Edit Wizard)
-- Personalized scheme recommendations based on profile fields
+- Personalized scheme recommendations powered by TF-IDF and LLMs (`google/gemma-4-31b-it:free` via OpenRouter)
+- Ability to bookmark and save schemes to a dedicated "Saved Schemes" dashboard
-- Saved schemes and comparison features
+- Missed-benefits insights and comparison features
-- Eligibility visualization and missed-benefits insights
 - Scheme details pages with benefits, eligibility, documents, and application process
-- Basic AI assistant UI with backend persistence for chat history
+- Fully functional Multi-turn AI assistant with a WhatsApp-style UI and markdown rendering
-- English / Hindi language support via simple translation keys
+- English / Hindi language support via translation keys
+- Responsive, modern Tailwind UI with glassmorphism and intelligent routing

 ## End-to-end status